A Look at the Day-to-Day Duties of Different Types of Adjusters

 • Uploading reports to insurance carriers

+During a major catastrophe event, CAT adjusters may inspect multiple properties per day and work extended hours for weeks or months.
 CAT adjusters frequently travel and may spend long periods away from home.
 The job requires flexibility, independence, and the ability to work under pressure in challenging conditions.
+CAT Adjusting is a good fit for individuals who enjoy travel, problem-solving, field work, and the opportunity to earn substantial income during catastrophe seasons.

+Workers' compensation adjusters handle claims involving employees who are injured on the job.
 Unlike property adjusters who inspect physical damage, workers' compensation adjusters focus on medical treatment, lost wages, and return-to-work plans.

 A workers' compensation adjuster's day may include: